RobbieHember/fcgadgets/README.md

 * Calculate cashflow from implementation of forest management events

 ## BC1HA
-The BC1ha toolbox supports raster processing on a 1 hectare regular grid of British Columbia<br>
+The <b>bc1ha</b> repository supports raster processing on a 1 hectare regular grid of British Columbia.<br>

 ## PROJECT WORKFLOW
-There are four ways to apply **cbrunner** depending on the nature of the desired project.
-Small projects ‚Äì with fewer than 1,500 combinations of locations or scenarios ‚Äì can be run from a Jupyter Notebook.
-The work simply involves populating two Excel spreadsheets with the input variables and parameters.
-Bigger projects are scripted in Python and can adopt existing templates for projects that focus on running simulations at point locations, or across scattered polygons, or across continuous regular grids.
+There are two ways to apply <b>cbrunner</b>.
+In small projects, the land surface attributes and disturbance and management event chronology are specified in the project configuration spreadsheet by the user.
+This approach is suitable for projects with less than 20 stands or less than 20 scenarios.
+In bigger georeferenced projects, where modelling is conducted over thousands of hectares, the model is run from a python script.
+Big projects can subsample from landscapes to reduce computation time.
 ![image info](./images/fcgadgets_project_types.png)

 ## SMALL PROJECTS (WITH JUPYTER NOTEBOOKS)
-When projects consist of fewer than 20 stands, or 20 scenarios for one stand, **cbrunner** can be controlled by spreadsheet and run within Jupyter Notebooks.
+When projects consist of fewer than 20 stands, or 20 scenarios for one stand, <b>cbrunner</b> can be controlled by spreadsheet and run within Jupyter Notebooks (https://jupyter.org/).
 Assumptions about the event chronology for each scenario can be set manualy in the ProjectConfig.xlsx spreadsheet, while assumptions about stand growth from BatchTIPSY.exe can be manually set in GrowthCurvesTIPSY_Parameters.xlsx.

 When the number of ensembles exceeds one, the model knows to treat stands like ensembles (i.e. N_Stand = N_Ensemble for each scenario).
 This makes it lightning fast to run 1,000s of ensembles.
 Even if some scenarios have no stochastic simulations, N_Ensemble is a project-level parameter that cannot be differentatied among scenarios.

 ## REFERENCES
 Downey, A.B., 2017.
-Modeling and Simulation in Python ‚Äì Green Tea Press, 2.3. ed.
+Modeling and Simulation in Python ñ Green Tea Press, 2.3. ed.
 Green Tea Press, Needham, Massaschusetts.

 Dymond, C.C., 2012.
-Forest carbon in North America: annual storage and emissions from British Columbia‚Äôs harvest, 1965-2065.
+Forest carbon in North America: annual storage and emissions from British Columbiaís harvest, 1965-2065.
 Carbon Balance and Management 7, (24 July 2012)-(24 July 2012).

 Hember, R.A., Kurz, W.A., 2018.
 Low tree-growth elasticity of forest biomass indicated by an individual-based model.
 Forests 9, 21. https://doi.org/10.3390/f9010021

 Hember, R.A., Kurz, W.A., Girardin, M.P., 2019.
 Tree Ring Reconstructions of Stemwood Biomass Indicate Increases in the Growth Rate of Black Spruce Trees Across Boreal Forests of Canada.
-Journal of Geophysical Research: Biogeosciences 124, 2460‚Äì2480. https://doi.org/10.1029/2018JG004573
+Journal of Geophysical Research: Biogeosciences 124, 2460ñ2480. https://doi.org/10.1029/2018JG004573

 Kurz, W.A., Dymond, C.C., White, T.M., Stinson, G., Shaw, C.H., Rampley, G.J., Smyth, C., Simpson, B.N., Neilson, E.T., Trofymow, J.A., Metsaranta, J., Apps, M.J., 2009.
 CBM-CFS3: A model of carbon-dynamics in forestry and land-use change implementing IPCC standards.
-Ecological Modelling 220, 480‚Äì504. https://doi.org/10.1016/j.ecolmodel.2008.10.018
+Ecological Modelling 220, 480ñ504. https://doi.org/10.1016/j.ecolmodel.2008.10.018

 Shaw, C.H., Hilger, A.B., Metsaranta, J., Kurz, W.A., Russo, G., Eichel, F., Stinson, G., Smyth, C., Filiatrault, M., 2014.
-Evaluation of simulated estimates of forest ecosystem carbon stocks using ground plot data from Canada‚Äôs National Forest Inventory.
-Ecological Modelling 272, 323‚Äì347.
+Evaluation of simulated estimates of forest ecosystem carbon stocks using ground plot data from Canadaís National Forest Inventory.
+Ecological Modelling 272, 323ñ347.

 ## License